aditya-varanasi06/RESUME-REVIEWER/README.md

 - quantified impact and action verbs
 - role-fit against a job description
 - keyword and skill alignment
+- role-specific analysis for software, backend, frontend, ML, and data roles
+- experience-level tuning for fresher, experienced, and senior resumes
 - readability and bullet quality
 - red flags such as vague claims, missing dates, and repeated weak phrasing
 - prioritized rewrite suggestions